-The widespread outbreak of any illness or communicable disease could result in, and in the instance of the COVID-19 pandemic has resulted in, a significant health crisis that adversely affects local and global economies and financial markets.
-The effects of the COVID-19 pandemic continue to evolve, and have the potential to have a material adverse impact on our business operations, results of operations, financial condition, and cash flows, and may also exacerbate our other risks, as described within this Item 1A - Risk Factors, any of which could have a material effect on us, including among other things, risks associated with our indebtedness, such as available capacity and compliance with debt covenants, risks related to the adequacy of our cash flows and earnings or other conditions which may affect our liquidity, and risks related to our ongoing ability to pay dividends and repurchase common stock.
-As the situation continues to evolve, additional impacts of which we are not currently aware may also arise.
+The widespread outbreak of any illness or communicable disease could result in a significant health crisis that adversely affects local and global economies and financial markets.
+The effects of any significant health crisis have the potential to have a material adverse impact on our business operations, results of operations, financial condition, and cash flows, and may also exacerbate our other risks, as described within this Item 1A - Risk Factors, any of which could have a material effect on us, including among other things, risks associated with our indebtedness, such as available capacity and compliance with debt covenants, risks related to the adequacy of our cash flows and earnings or other conditions which may affect our liquidity, and risks related to our ongoing ability to pay dividends and repurchase common stock.